OUR OPINION: Cheers and Jeers for the 2023 Iowa Legislature

 People are also reading…

 The new law, which received strong bipartisan support, with just one dissenting vote in the House and none in the Senate, was largely in response to protests from across the state after local accessors increased home valuations by an average of 22% last month.
-In Sioux City, hundreds of homeowners are appealing assessments that averaged about 23.5% and increased by over 50% in some neighborhoods.
-With the new limits on local levies, that means owners of homes, businesses and farmers will pay less in property taxes in future years.
+In Sioux City, hundreds of homeowners are appealing assessments that grew by an average of about 23.5% and increased by over 50% in some neighborhoods.
+With the new limits on local levies, that means owners of homes, businesses and farms will pay less in property taxes in future years.

-Lawmakers would be wise to continue property tax relief beyond the four years specified in the new law.
+In the future, lawmakers would be wise to continue the property tax relief beyond the four years specified in the new law.

 Thumbs down